JoaoBruno09/ODSOFT-CI-CD/README.md

 **Build Management and Continuous Integration**
-![Build Management and continuous integration](https://i.imgur.com/k2MVUEL.png) Our project is at level 0 because the process is partially automated and the process is documented but we don't have a trigger from source control.
-If we managed to implement the trigger (that we showed how to do it but we didn't apply because we didn't had access to the bitbucket webhooks) we would have hit level 1.
+![Build Management and continuous integration](https://i.imgur.com/k2MVUEL.png) Our project is at level 0 because the process is partially automated and the process is documented, but we don't have a trigger from source control.
+If we managed to implement the trigger (that we showed how to do it, but we didn't apply because we didn't have access to the bitbucket webhooks) we would have hit level 1.

 **Environments and Deployment**
 ![Environment and Deployment](https://i.imgur.com/PQKsFQD.png)